Black Really Suits You

 Black Really Suits You (original title: Le noir (te) vous va si bien) is a 2012 French film written, directed and produced by Jacques Bral.
+The film was Bral’s last directorial effort.

 Plot

 Cobra is the daughter of a Muslim immigrant family in France.
 Her father Moncef wants to marry her to a Muslim.
 Her boss is in love with her.
 She wants to choose herself.
 One day a friend of her father surprises her in the café where she uses to change her clothes and take off her veil after she leaves home.